-At Decen nber 3 1,

-2017 2016
+,

+2018 201

+Deferred sales incentive compensation \$ 7,014 \$

-Assets to fund deferred compensation liability \$ 5,185 \$ 2,738
+Assets to fund deferred compensation liability 6,346 5,185

-Deposits:

-Lease 4,291 4,262

-Other 615 2,083
+Lease and other deposits 4,341 4,906

+Investments in private companies 2,862 2,731

-Unamortized issuance costs on revolving credit facility 3,106
+Unamortized issuance costs on revolving credit facility 2,251 3,106

-Investments in private companies 2,731 2,750

-Other 1,248 2,130
+Other 2,484 1,248

-\$ 17,176 \$ 13,963
+Total \$ 25,298 \$ 17,176

-The Company owns 756,347 Class B Units in a privately held company at a historical purchase price of \$1,250.
+The Company owns 538,776 common units in a privately held company at a historical purchase price of \$1,250.
 The Company uses the cost method of accounting for this investment.
+This investment is included in the Envestnet segment.

-In April 2015, the Company purchased 150,000 Class B units representing 10.3% of the outstanding membership interests of a privately held company for cash consideration of \$1,500.
-In July 2016, the Company purchased an additional 738,463 Class B units of the outstanding membership interests of a privately held company for cash consideration of \$738 bringing its total of the outstanding membership interests to 16.2%.
-The Company uses the equity method of accounting to record its portion of the privately held company's net income or loss on a one quarter lag from its actual results of operations.
-The Company uses the equity method of accounting because of its less than 50 percent ownership and lack of control.
-The Company's share in the loss of the privately held company was \$1,420 and \$84 during the years ended December 31, 2016 and 2015, respectively.
+In November 2016, the Company purchased 1,500,000 Class A units representing 21.4% of the outstanding membership interests of a privately held company for cash consideration of \$1,500.
+In September 2017, the Company purchased an additional 1,450,000 Class A units in this privately held company for cash consideration of \$1,450.
+The additional investment increased the Company's ownership interest to 34.5%.
+The Company uses the equity method of accounting to record its portion of this privately held company's net income or loss on a one quarter lag from the actual results of operations due to our less than 50% ownership and lack of control and does not otherwise exercise control over the significant economic decisions of the privately held company.
+The Company's share in the loss of the privately held company was \$1,146 and \$1,469 during the years ended December 31, 2018 and 2017, respectively, and is included in other expense, net on the consolidated statements of operations.
+This investment is included in the Envestnet segment.